Lambda3/vsts-build-task-docker/overview.md

 # Docker build Tasks

 A VSTS build task that helps you build and release Docker containers.
+It is [free and open source](https://github.com/Lambda3/vsts-build-task-docker).

 This build task offers special treatment to SSH connected services, such as the Azure Container Services.